MicrosoftDocs/power-automate-docs/articles/desktop-flows/repair-at-runtime.md

 ---
 title: Repair Flow Automation Errors (preview)
-description: Users can automatically or manually fix errors in UI elements that can't be located during the execution of a UI or browser automation task. ms.date: 12/16/2024 ms.topic: how-to
+description: Users can automatically or manually fix errors in UI elements that aren't located during the execution of a UI or browser automation task. ms.date: 12/16/2024 ms.topic: how-to
 author: nikosmoutzourakis